 Summer has dwindled away, and once again we approach that great celebration of the birth of our Savior.
 If you have paid attention to recent events, the world seems to be in constant turmoil.
 When we observe the world, it can be difficult to be at peace and to have hope for the future.

 As we approach this Christmas season, let us consider the peace that our God bestows upon us.
 The scriptures tell us that Jesus himself endured turmoil.
 “He came to his own,” John says, “But his own did not receive him” (Jn 1:11).
 Imagine the turmoil Jesus must have felt being rejected by his own people!
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 As we approach the advent season, many of us will be preparing for company.
 The holidays are a wonderful time and often bring distant friends and family together for quality time to celebrate the coming of our Lord.
 Many of us are anticipating a lot of joy, laughs, and great food.
 Tables will be set and houses adorned with shining lights and many shades of green, red, and white.
 The glowing Christmas trees reminds us of the tree of life who is Christ.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!